-The Internet Standards Platform thinks the security of the Internet.nl site is very important.
+The Internet Standards Platform thinks the security of the Internet.nl website is very important.
 Despite the care we have taken to ensure security, it could still happen that a vulnerability is found.

-Have you found a security flaw in the internet.nl site?
+Have you found a security flaw in the Internet.nl website?
 You might have accidentally run across one in the normal operation of this site, or perhaps you have been actively trying to find a vulnerability.
 In either case, please let us know, so we can take action as soon as possible.

 By the way, this is not an invitation to extensively scan and test our site for weaknesses.
-We can and are doing this ourselves.
+We are doing this ourselves.

-We would like to work with you to further improve the security of our site.
+We would like to work with you to further improve the security of our website.
 We will always take your reports seriously when it is compliant with our Coordinated Vulnerability Disclosure policy and will look into any suspected vulnerabilities.

 We ask you to: